lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

 *   A given element can only have a single element binding.

-There are a few of built-in directives that can be used in element bindings.
+There are a few built-in directives that can be used in element bindings.
 One example is the `ref` directive, which provides a reference to the rendered element.

 ```js
 import {LitElement, html} from 'lit-element';